nylen/easy-tree/README.md

 method names, and one or more children, which are stored in the `children` array.

-Use `tree.children[i]` and `tree.children.length` to retrieve and count children, but **do not manipulate the `children` array directly!**
-Instead, use the following methods to safely and correctly perform operations on the tree:
+You can use `tree.children[i]` and `tree.children.length` to retrieve and count children, but **do not manipulate the `children` array directly!** Instead, use the following methods to safely and correctly perform operations on the tree:

 ## Methods